spectrocloud/librarium/content/docs/00-release-notes.md

 ## Improvements

 - Container applications that expose a service now automatically receive ingress support with HTTPS support out-of-the-box.
-This means that exposed service URLs automatically default to HTTPS.
+This means exposed service URLs automatically receive dynamic SSL certificates used for HTTPS.

-- You can now access a [new dashboard](/devx#manageresources) to understand better your virtual clusters, app profiles, deployed apps, and resource utilization.
+- You can now access a [new dashboard](/devx#manageresources) to better understand your virtual clusters, app profiles, deployed apps, and resource utilization.
 The dashboard provides a comprehensive overview of critical metrics and more.

 - You can now increase or decrease the number of replicated instances of a container service.
 Check out the [Container Deployment](/devx/app-profile/container-deployment) guide to learn more about containerized deployments.